Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 This exercise requires the user to be able to switch between two kinds of stimuli to create a path connecting both sets of stimuli as fast and as smoothly as they can.
 Using either numbers and letters, words and numbers, or words pertaining to two different categories, the user must effectively connect a number to a corresponding letter or word, or correctly connect words of two different categories to one another.

 The user’s dorsolateral prefrontal cortex (DLPFC) is challenged in this exercise as the DLPFC is the “hotspot” for cognitive flexibility.
 This exercise requires mental flexibility, inhibition, and sequencing abilities.

 In addition, this task requires visual-conceptual and visual-motor tracking.
 It also entails motor speed and attention functions.
 This exercise requires problem-solving skills that call on the brain’s executive functions.
 You must define a strategy to reach a desired outcome, calculate the right moves to reach the solution in the shortest possible time, and remember the rules of the exercise.

 Everyday individuals have to shift their attention between phone notifications and co-workers by practicing the skills used in Hurray for Change, individuals may have an easier time switching better tasks and be able to sustain attention on a task for longer.
 Additionally, this exercise may help individuals with their mental flexiblity and strategy as they have the concentration how exactly they will properly solve the exercise.

-Over 780 unique game configurations and significant data set depth.
+Over 780 unique exercise configurations and significant data set depth.